-Siyata's flagship device, the Uniden® UV350 4G/LTE is a purpose built in-Vehicle communication device designed specifically for professional vehicles such as trucks, vans, buses, emergency service vehicles and other enterprise vehicles.
-The Company's innovative platform is designed to facilitate replacement of the current in-vehicle, multi-device status quo with a single device that incorporates voice, Push-to-Talk over Cellular ("PoC"), data, fleet management solutions and other Android based professional applications.
-The UV350 also supports Band 14 for FirstNet compatibility which is the U.S. First Responders 4G/LTE network with PoC capabilities that aims to replace aging two-way radio systems currently in use.
-Siyata develops and sells multiple key accessories for the UV350 making it a robust solution for commercial vehicles.
+Our second product category is the Uniden[®] UV350 4G/LTE, a purpose built in-Vehicle communication device designed specifically for professional vehicles such as trucks, vans, buses, emergency service vehicles and other enterprise vehicles.
+This platform is designed to facilitate replacement of the current in-vehicle, multi-device status quo with a single device that incorporates voice, Push-to-Talk over Cellular ("PoC"), data, fleet management solutions and other Android based professional applications.
+The UV350 also supports Band 14 for the First Responder Network Authority, or the FirstNet Authority, compatibility which is the U.S. First Responders 4G/LTE network with push-to-talk-over-cellular (PoC) capabilities that aims to replace aging two-way radio systems currently in use.